sttk/orderedmap/README.md

 - `Front` and `Back` methods that iterates map entries in the order of key insertions.
 - `Ldelete` and `LoadAndLdelete` methods for logical deletions, because Store and Delete are slower than Go standard map.
 - `LoadOrStoreFunc` method which stores a result of a give function when an entry for the specified key is not present.
+- `MarshalJSON` and `UnmarshalJSON` methods for JSON serialization and deserialization.
+These methods are implementations of `json.Marshaler` and `json.Unmarshaler` interfaces.

 ## Importing this package